mohammadmolavi/ECG-Heartbeat-Categorization/README.md

 ## Acknowledgments

-- The dataset is provided by Shayan Fazeli on Kaggle.
+- The dataset is provided by Shayan Fazeli, Mohammad Kachuee, Majid Sarrafzadeh on Kaggle.
 - The model implementation is based on the research and methodology described in the accompanying paper.